Welcome to Battle-by-Post!

 The Spoils of Battle

-So you just fought your first match.
-Congratulations!
-With your hard-fought contest, comes your own hard-earned rewards!
+Once you've finished your first battle: Congratulations!
+With your hard-fought victory or defeat comes your own hard-earned rewards!

-A typical match will usually award and cost various Counters, which are the currencies used here.
+A typical match will usually award and/or cost various Counters, which are the currencies used here.
 There are three types of Counters:

-- TC, or Training Counters, are used to catch, evolve, and promote your Pokemon.
+TC, or Training Counters, are used to catch, evolve, and promote your Pokemon.
+TC, or Training Counters, are used to catch, evolve, and promote your Pokemon.

-- RC, or Retail Counters, are used to buy more items.
+RC, or Retail Counters, are used to buy more items.
+RC, or Retail Counters, are used to buy more items.

-- JC, or Judge Counters, are used to pay referees for processing your battles.
+JC, or Judge Counters, are used to pay referees for processing your battles.
 If you are a battler, you pay JC.
 To gain JC, you must referee matches.
-This ensures that there's enough referees to go around!
+This is how we ensure that there's enough referees to go around.
+JC, or Judge Counters, are used to pay referees for processing your battles.
+If you are a battler, you pay JC.
+To gain JC, you must referee matches.
+This is how we ensure that there's enough referees to go around.

 However, before you can play with your new rewards, you have to have them approved at the {Prize Claiming Thread}, where approvers will make sure your rewards are correct.
 Once approved, you can add them to your Profile thread.
 In addition, the Prize Claiming Thread is also the place where you'll spend your hard-earned Counters, for the purchase of Pokemon eggs, training, and items.
 These purchases will need to be approved in the same way as reward claims.